 Step 2).
 Open BIOS Configuration of Your Laptop

 Boot your machine and run the BIOS setup.
 To open the BIOS setup, you’ll need to press a key or two right at the boot time.
 Commonly F2, F10, F3, F5, and Esc keys are used in most computers.
 So, you can try these out but if none of these works go to the manufacturer’s website to find the right key.

 Step 3).
 Overclock Settings in BIOS

-Next thing you’ll need to do is to increase CPU frequency which is most critical.
-Check out the maximum turbo frequencies and increase it accordingly.
+The next thing you’ll need to do is to increase most critical CPU frequency.
+Check out the maximum turbo frequencies and increase them accordingly.
 It is tempting to overclock with a big value but we would suggest you not to go for too much at the start.

 Base Frequency = 3.60 GHz

 5% Overclock Factor = 3.60*0.05 = 0.18